arangodb/velocypack/Install.md

-Compling and Installing the VPack library
+Compiling and Installing the VPack library
 =========================================

 Prerequisites